cournape/garnumpy/README.txt

     Longer story:

     before the above, you should:
-        - set main_prefix and GARCHIVEROOT in gar.conf.mk to some values
+	- set main_prefix and GARCHIVEROOT in garnumpy.conf.mk to some values
-        - make garchive will download all the sources in one step (useful if you plan on trying different build options)
+        - make garchive will download all the sources in one step (useful if you plan on trying different build options) and put them in GARCHIVEROOT
         - if you change main_prefix, you should change accordingly startgarnumpy.sh

-    Other variable to adjust in gar.conf.mk:
+    Other variable to adjust in garnumpy.conf.mk:
         - BLASLAPACK: set to the wanted BLAS/LAPACK set.
 By default, netlib, but atlas (for using ATLAS BLAS/LAPACK) and system (using already installed BLAS/LAPACK) are also supported.